DessimozLab/FastOMA/README.md

 python -m pip install ./gethog3 nextflow  gethog3_script.nf  --input_folder /path/to/in_folder   --output_folder /path/to/out_folder
 ```
-For a detailed instruction start from prerequisites and continue to [How to run GETHOG3 on the test data (details)](https://github.com/sinamajidian/gethog3#how-to-run-gethog3-on-the-test-data-details).
+For a detailed instruction start from prerequisites and continue to the section [How to run GETHOG3 on the test data (details)](https://github.com/sinamajidian/gethog3#how-to-run-gethog3-on-the-test-data-details).

 ## prerequisites